The Russia Forum: The Russia Forum 2011

 The Russia Forum 2011, was held in Moscow on 2–4 February 2011, which saw business leaders, investors, government officials and influential thinkers from around the world converge to exchange ideas in an environment of open discussion and vigorous debate.

 The Russia Forum 2011 was attended by a diverse and distinguished audience of over 2,000 delegates representing over 50 countries, including 1,796 delegates and 123 speakers.
 Detailed on-site coverage throughout the Forum was provided by the event's 15 media partners as well as over 360 journalists representing 102 media outlets from around the world, including 20 TV channels.

-The dedicated The Russia Forum websitewas the ‘go-to’ destination for all Forum news before, during and after the event, with 39,730 visitors and 148,698 unique hits.
+The dedicated The Russia Forum website was the ‘go-to’ destination for all Forum news before, during and after the event, with 39,730 visitors and 148,698 unique hits.
 On February 3 and 4, more than 1900 meetings were organised for representatives of 80 companies and 134 investment funds.

 Key speakers at the Forum included: